 Democrats reintroduce congressional stock trading ban

-- On May 24, 2025, Senators Mark Kelly and Jon Ossoff introduced legislation aimed at prohibiting members of Congress from buying and selling stocks while in office.
+- On May 27, 2025, U.S. Senators Mark Kelly and Jon Ossoff reintroduced legislation in Washington, D.C., aimed at prohibiting members of Congress from engaging in stock trading.

 Democrats reintroduce congressional stock trading ban